jries/SMAP/LocMoFit/docs/start.md

 You can access to LocMoFit by installing SMAP.
 Check section _Installation_ for [SMAP on GitHub](https://github.com/jries/SMAP/).

 ### Without SMAP
-You can downloaded the zipped files of LocMoFit [here](https://www.embl.de/download/ries/LocMoFit/).
+You can download the zipped files of LocMoFit [here](https://www.embl.de/download/ries/LocMoFit/).
 To install the code, simply unzip (usually in less than 5 min) the file and add the path of the unzipped folder to MATLAB.

 ## Using LocMoFit with GUI now (SMAP required)
 After the installation, we are ready to go.
-To learn more about the LocMoFit GUI, we recommned you to follow along the tutorial {doc}`/tutorial/quickstart`.
+To learn more about the LocMoFit GUI, we recommend you to follow along the tutorial {doc}`/tutorial/quickstart`.